huandu/go-sqlbuilder/README.md

     sb := userStruct.SelectFrom("user")
     sb.Where(sb.Equal("id", 1234))

-    // Execute the query.
-    sql, args := sb.Build()
+    // Execute the query and scan the results into the user struct. sql, args := sb.Build()
     rows, _ := db.Query(sql, args...)
     defer rows.Close()

     // Scan row data and set value to user.
-    // Suppose we get following data.
+    // Assuming the following data is retrieved:
     //
     //     |  id  |  name  | status |
     //     |------|--------|--------|